LAST UPDATED: Monday 4th October 2021

-Allocation, lettings & tenancy sign-ups are still permitted and remain unchanged – staff will carry out viewings using socially distanced procedures that are already in place.
+Procedures for tenancy sign-ups also remain largely unchanged and staff will carry out viewings using socially distanced procedures that are already in place.
 Estate and close inspections will also continue to be carried out to help identify any urgent maintenance works required.

 Housing and Customer Services

-Our offices still remain closed to all visitors.
-However, we are still open, all queries will now be answered via phone (0300 123 2640) or email (firstname.lastname@example.org).
-If you call outwith office hours, you will be put through to our Out of Hours Emergency Service.
+Currently all our offices still remain closed to visitors although we are hoping to be able to open some of our local housing offices on an appointment only basis very soon.
+However, we are still open and here to help you and all queries will still be answered via phone (0300 123 2640) or email (firstname.lastname@example.org).
+If you call out-with office hours, you will be put through to our Out of Hours Emergency Service.